 DVT thrombolysis

 Ipsilateral popliteal vein was the preferred choice of percutaneous venous access for the LE thrombolysis.
 Ipsilateral brachial, basilic and cephalic vein were used as access sites for the UE thrombolysis.
 Patients were positioned prone when popliteal access was used, and supine for all other access sites during interventions.
 The decision on the method of thrombolysis (CDT or PMT), the delivery (boluses, continuous or both) and dose of tissue plasminogen activator, use of intravascular ultrasound (IVUS), duration of thrombolysis, and any adjunctive interventions including balloon angioplasty and stenting was made at the discretion of the clinician performing the procedure; depending on the individual case and the operators’ experience.
-In the cases involving PMT these included the use of AngioJet thrombectomy system (Boston Scientific, Marlborough, MA, USA), ultrasound-facilitated lysis EKOS EkoSonic system (EKOS Corporation, Bothell, WA, USA), manual thrombo-aspiration with syringes or a combination of these methods.
+In the cases involving PMT these included the use of AngioJet thrombectomy system (Boston Scientific, Marlborough, MA, USA), EKOS EkoSonicTM Acoustic Pulse Thrombolysis (EKOS Corporation, Bothell, WA, USA), manual thrombo-aspiration or a combination of these methods.

 Unilateral chronic iliofemoral venous stenting

-Ipsilateral mid femoral vein was the preferred percutaneous venous access for iliofemoral venous stenting the chronic occlusive diseases.
-Other accesses included right internal jugular vein, and very rarely ipsilateral great saphenous vein and common femoral vein.
+Ipsilateral mid femoral vein was the preferred percutaneous venous access when performing iliofemoral venous stenting for chronic occlusive disease.
+Other access sites included right internal jugular vein, and rarely ipsilateral great saphenous vein or common femoral vein.
 Patients were positioned supine for all interventions.
 Only uncovered stents were used.
 IVUS was routinely used in all the endovascular iliac or iliocaval reconstructions.
 IVC filters were not routinely inserted.

 Endovascular IVC reconstruction